Q&A with Bruce Henderson

 Q: You have sold several books for film adaptation.
 Some writers go their whole careers without having a book turned into a movie.
 What’s your formula for film sales?

 And the Sea Will Tell was a four-hour CBS miniseries, and went to the heart of what television executives were looking for at that time: true murder mysteries set in paradise.
-Other books of mine have been optioned and are in various stages of development as either a feature film or for television.
+Two other books of mine have been optioned and are currently in development as a feature film.
 Movie folks are always looking for good stories, and they particularly like true ones.
 Also, this brings us back to narrative nonfiction, in which we utilize the tools of a novelist; descriptive scenes, dialog and so forth, only every word is true.
 More than one filmmaker has told me that a book of mine is easy to visualize as a movie.
 Also, authors need to have specialized film agents—and good ones—to represent their work to Hollywood, just as writers need literary agents to submit their works to book publishers.

 Q: If you were hosting a literary dinner party, what three authors, living or departed, would you invite?